Edinburgh: Music, theatre and film

-Like many other cities in the UK, numerous nightclub venues host Electronic dance music events.
+Nightclub venues within the city host electronic dance music events.

-Edinburgh is home to a flourishing group of contemporary composers such as Nigel Osborne, Peter Nelson, Lyell Cresswell, Hafliði Hallgrímsson, Edward Harper, Robert Crawford, Robert Dow and John McLeod.
-McLeod's music is heard regularly on BBC Radio 3 and throughout the UK.

 Media

-Newspapers

 The main local newspaper is the Edinburgh Evening News.
 It is owned and published alongside its sister titles The Scotsman and Scotland on Sunday by JPIMedia.
+Student newspapers include, The Journal Scotland wide Universities, and The Student University of Edinburgh which was founded in 1887.
+Community newspapers include The Spurtle from Broughton, Spokes Bulletin, and The Edinburgh Reporter.